pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

 * If AI is still slower (or tied) the next turn, no score increase
 * If AI outdamages player, no score increase
 * If player resists move, no score increase unless the move + best damage move kill next turn
-* In any other situation, increase score
+* In any other situation, +3

 ### Poison
-* If player holds a curing berry AI wont poison
+* If player holds a curing berry AI, no score increase
-* If AI is faster and faints player in less then 2 hits it wont posion
+* If AI is faster and faints player in less then 2 hits, no score increase
-* If player needs 3 or more hits to faint AI it will poison
+* If player needs 3 or more hits to faint AI, +3
-* Otherwise 100% if's first turn and 50/50 in any other situation
+* Otherwise +3, 100% if's first turn and 50/50 in any other situation

 ### Burn (Will-O-Wisp)
-* If player holds a curing berry or has no physical move AI wont try to burn
+* If player holds a curing berry or has no physical move, no score increase
-* If AI is faster and the best damage move is physical AI will try to burn
+* If AI is faster and the best damage move is physical, +3
-* Otherwise 100% if's first turn and 50/50 in any other situation
+* Otherwise +3, 100% if's first turn and 50/50 in any other situation

 ### Paralysis
-* If player holds a curing berry AI wont paralyze
+* If player holds a curing berry, no score increase
-* If AI is slower it will paralyze
+* If AI is slower, +3
-* If Player needs 3 or more hits to faint AI it will paralyze
+* If Player needs 3 or more hits to faint AI, +3

 ### Tailwind
 * If Slower +3 (checks average in doubles)